Photography Guides

 How many images should the model get?

-There is no fixed rule; 10–25 edited images within two to four weeks is a common and fair range for a half-day TFP shoot.
+There is no fixed rule; 10 to 25 edited images within two to four weeks is a common and fair range for a half-day TFP shoot.
 Say your number in the casting.

 Can TFP shoots be nude or adult level?